 This doesn’t mean that uncertainty in your life will inevitably have a negative impact on you and your wellbeing.
 Not all uncertainty causes us stress.
 There are many things about which we are uncertain – Will it rain tomorrow?
 Who will win the Eurovision song contest next year?
 How many leaves will fall from the trees in your area this autumn?
 But these things don’t usually cause us any stress.

 Uncertainty causes problems for us when we perceive some level of potential threat, in the future, to us and our wellbeing.
-We worry about the uncertainty of this academic year because we are worried it will affect our studies, our experience, our friendships, our happiness and our future careers.
+We worry about the uncertainty of this academic year because it’s important to us.
+We are worried it will affect our studies, our experience, our friendships, our happiness and our future careers.

 How to adapt your approach

-You can learn to adapt your approach, thinking and behaviours in ways that can reduce the impact of uncertainty and make you feel more positive about the future.
-Just because the next year at university is uncertain, it does not mean you can’t take control, plan and give yourself the best possible opportunity of having a good time as a student.
+You can learn to adapt your approach, thinking and behaviours to reduce the impact of uncertainty and make you feel more positive about the future.
+Just because there is uncertainty in your life, it does not mean you can’t take control and plan.
+Doing this will give yourself the best possible opportunity of having a good time as a student.